ReneDussault/Python-AtoZed/README.md

 * medium-hard question to test your knowledge before moving on to the next section.

 ## !!!
 Before you start. !!!
 ## !!!
-Make sure to properly setup vscode and jupyter. !!!
+Make sure to properly setup vscode and jupyter notebook. !!!

 #### Whether you're a beginner or looking to refresh your Python skills, this course has something for everyone.
 #### Check out the main course file here: [python-AtoZed.ipynb](https://github.com/ReneDussault/python-AtoZed/blob/main/python-AtoZed.ipynb)